clef2018-factchecking/clef2018-factchecking/README.md

 > claim_number <TAB> label

-Where claim_number is the consequtive number only of the fact-checked claims and the label is one of: TRUE, FALSE, HALF-TRUE.
+Where claim_number is the consecutive number only of the fact-checked claims and the label is one of: TRUE, FALSE, HALF-TRUE.
 For example:

 >1  TRUE <br/>
 >2	FALSE <br/>